Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Preliminaries

 \subsection{CKKS Homomorphic Encryption Scheme}

 This paper considers the CKKS scheme \parencite{CKKS}, which is more efficient than other HE schemes, such as BGV and B/FV.
 It is defined over the polynomial ring $\mathcal{R}_Q:=\mathbb{Z}_Q(X)/(X^N+1)$.
 The polynomial coefficients are integers mod $Q$.
-Each polynomial has degree up to $N-1$, and modular reduction by $X^N+1$ is carried out after polynomial multiplications.
-The modulus $Q$ should have hundreds of bits and $N$ needs to be in the scale of thousands to achieve a sufficient security level and allow a number of ciphertext multiplications between the expensive bootstrapping process for resetting the noise level.
+Each polynomial has a degree up to $N-1$, and modular reduction by $X^N+1$ is carried out after polynomial multiplications.
+The modulus $Q$ should have hundreds of bits and $N$ needs to be in the scale of thousands to achieve a sufficient security level before invoking the costly bootstrapping process to reset the noise level.